PyCQA/flake8/docs/source/internal/utils.rst

 This provides a convenient and explicitly named function that checks if we are currently running on a Windows (or ``nt``) operating system.

+.. autofunction:: flake8.utils.can_run_multiprocessing_on_windows

+This provides a separate and distinct check from :func:`~flake8.utils.is_windows` that allows us to check if the version of Python we're using can actually use multiprocessing on Windows.

 .. autofunction:: flake8.utils.is_using_stdin

 Another helpful function that is named only to be explicit given it is a very